mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ![](basic-shapes.svg)

-Ok, great basic shapes can be directly copied from svg code and with a few modifications we can create valid tcl code out of the svg code.
+Ok, great basic shapes can be directly copied from svg code and with a few modifications we can create valid Tcl code out of the svg code.
-Please not from the code shown in this Readme the package _tsvg_ was derived which does not need this protecting of the spaces within the attributes.
-See below the section about the _tsvg_ plugin.
+Please note, that from the code shown in this Readme the package _tsvg_ was derived which does not need this protecting of the spaces within the attributes.
+See below the section about the _tsvg_ plugin for more details.

 ## Code chunk attributes for figures